LEARN HOW TO RIDE OR RAISE A CONCERN

 HOURS OF SERVICE:

 8 am – 5 pm, Monday – Friday (except county holidays)

 Contact the Transportation Coordinator to request group use after business hours.
 Availability not guaranteed.

 Transportation within Cheyenne County exclusively is free of charge; however, donations are accepted to help with the operating costs of providing this service.
 Fares are charged for any transportation outside of Cheyenne County and are expected at the time of service.
-Currently, no travel outside the state of Kansas is possible due to state program restrictions.
 Service origin must be within Cheyenne County.

 - Inside Cheyenne County limits: Donation Only